 If you migrate between email service providers, your SPF include statements need to be updated to authorize the new provider’s sending IPs.
 An outdated SPF record will cause SPF failures even with a custom Return-Path configured.
 Verify your SPF record includes the correct

-include: directive for Lettr.Using strict DMARC alignment with a subdomain Return-Path
+include: directive for Lettr.Using strict DMARC alignment with a subdomain sending domain

-Using strict DMARC alignment with a subdomain Return-Path
+Using strict DMARC alignment with a subdomain sending domain

 If your DMARC record specifies

-aspf=s (strict alignment), a Return-Path on mail.yourapp.com will not align with a From address on yourapp.com.
-Either use relaxed alignment (aspf=r, the default) or set the Return-Path domain to exactly match your From domain — which is rarely practical with an ESP.Related Topics
+aspf=s (strict alignment) and you send from a subdomain such as mail.yourapp.com, the Return-Path (which matches the sending domain) will not align with a From address on the root yourapp.com.
+Either use relaxed alignment (aspf=r, the default) or publish a DMARC record at the subdomain level.Related Topics

 SPF, DKIM & DMARC